7 Best Deadlift Variations, Their Benefits & Alternarives

 • Set the desired weight according to your strength.

-• Stand in the shoulder-width stance in front of the cable pulley machine (two feet away) with your face facing away.
+• Stand shoulder-width in front of the cable pulley machine (two feet away) with your face facing away.

 • Grab the rope firmly with your hands so your palms are facing each other.

-• Slightly bend your knees and push your hips back, and maintain a neutral spine posture.
+• Slightly bend your knees, push your hips back, and maintain a neutral spine posture.

 • Pull the weight upward until you feel a good contraction in your hamstring and gluteus.